ctlcltd/e2-sat-editor/README.md

 It has tabbed navigation with global Cut-Copy-Paste support; Drag and Drop support; import and export of Lamedb, bouquets and userbouquets; FTP support; tools for sorting and management of channel lists; a native OS look and feel with dark and light themes.

-It supports both Lamedb 4 and Lamedb 5 formats (2.4 and 2.5).
+It supports both Enigma2, Lamedb 4 and Lamedb 5 formats (2.4 and 2.5) and Enigma1 (2.3 and 2.2).

 &nbsp;